bruceharris/developer.chrome.com/site/en/docs/workbox/modules/workbox-build/index.md

 This is conceptually similar to the `injectManifest` mode, but instead of adding the manifest into the source service worker file, it returns the array of manifest entries, along with information about the number of entries and total size.

-You can use the `injectManifest` mode within a node-based build script, using the most common [configuration options](/docs/workbox/reference/workbox-build/#type-GetManifestOptions), like so:
+You can use the `getManifest` mode within a node-based build script, using the most common [configuration options](/docs/workbox/reference/workbox-build/#type-GetManifestOptions), like so:

 ```js
 // Inside of build.js: